 Increased recruitment pool — Your ability to hire is not limited to a specific region.

-Employee productivity and morale — Giving your employees the flexibility to work outside of regular office hours and to avoid a daily commute helps reduce absenteeism.
+Employee productivity and morale — Giving your employees the flexibility to work outside of regular office hours and to avoid a daily commute could help reduce absenteeism.
 Having fewer workplace interruptions allows your employees to produce more.

 Reduced costs — You may spend less on things like office space, parking, utilities and relocation.

 While the advantages are many, you'll want to carefully consider how you can implement and manage teleworkers within your organization.
 Keep these things in mind:

 Management — As you are unable to monitor a teleworker on site, you may need to pay extra attention to things like workload and results, rather than processes.